menu icon

 • ×

-Stacked snowman cookies are easy for kids to make for the holidays!
-Round sugar cookies frosted and stacked with eyes, carrot nose, mouth, and buttons!
-This post contains affiliate links.
+Stacked snowman sugar cookies are fun to make!
+Round sugar cookies frosted and stacked with eyes, a carrot nose, a mouth, and buttons!

 You might also like our Christmas sugar cookies (with tips and tricks for decorating), our gingerbread cookie boxes, or our bakery style sugar cookies.

+• Best sugar cookie recipe.
 Snowman cookies start out with a sugar cookie base.
-You can use whatever kind of sugar cookie dough you want, but my recipe is pretty darn good and my most popular recipe this time of year.
+You can use whatever kind of sugar cookie dough you want, but my no-chill sugar cookie recipe is pretty darn good and my most popular recipe this time of year.
 The cookies are bakery-style soft and loaded with vanilla and almond extract flavoring.

-Once baked and cooled, the cookies are frosted, stacked, then decorated!
+• Fun to customize.
+Once baked and cooled, the cookies are frosted, stacked, and then decorated!
 I used snowman sprinkles to make decorating easy, but frosting and piping bags work well too.
+Use your creativity!

 stacked snowman cookies on cookie sheet